jar398/listtools/doc/method.md

 legitimately so, so it is not sound apply the phyloreference concept to this method.

-After working this out (Apr 2022) and implementing it (fall 2023) I learned that Rich Pyle, Nicolas Bailly, and David Remsen had come up with a very similar method.
+After working this out (fall 2021?) and implementing it (fall 2022) I learned that Rich Pyle, Nicolas Bailly, and David Remsen had come up with a very similar method.
 They presented it at TDWG 2022.
 An abstract for that presentation is here: